-I was fortunate enough to be asked to do a guest post on www.thisoldgal.com and I choose to make a Pressure Cooker Kheema Pulao that was posted today!
-NOTE: That recipe is not currently available on the site and many of you have written to ask for it, so I have included it below.
-Enjoy!
+I was fortunate enough to be asked to do a guest post on for a friend, and I choose to make a Pressure Cooker Kheema Pulao that was posted today!

-I was worried that nothing I could come up with would be good enough to post for her.
+I was worried that nothing I could come up with would be good enough to post on someone else’s blog.
 I kept trying to come with crazy ideas that would be “the thing”—and failing.

 It took me weeks to get over my nervousness and just cook.
 Once I decided to stop worrying and just do what I love, which is to make easy, tasty meals that I think people can proudly feed their families—well this Kheema pulao came together really easily after that.

 If you like my Pressure Cooker Ground Beef Shawarma and Rice recipe, you will likely also enjoy this Kheema pulao recipe.

 Note that a kheema Pulao is different from a biryani.
 It’s a simpler, but equally flavorful preparation and the spices, rice, and ground beef all cook together.

 Here’s a visual glossary of most of the ingredients I used in this recipe.

 EQUIPMENT YOU MAY NEED TO MAKE THIS INSTANT POT PRESSURE COOKER KHEEMA PULAO:

 - Instant Pot Mini Duo, or Instant pot 6 quarts, or Instant Pot 8 Quarts

 - Coffee grinder to make the garam masala mix